FerasKSR/Unittest-JS-nexurejs/docs/native-modules.md

 2. **Radix Router**: Efficient route matching and parameter extraction
 3. **JSON Processor**: High-performance JSON parsing and stringification

+## Cross-Platform Support

+NexureJS native modules are fully supported on:

+- **Linux** (x64, arm64)
+- **macOS** (x64, arm64)
+- **Windows** (x64)

+Prebuilt binaries are available for these platforms, and the installation process will automatically download the appropriate binary for your system.
+If a prebuilt binary is not available, the installation will fall back to building from source.

 ## Performance Benefits

 The native modules provide significant performance improvements: